collab-uniba/speech-translation-tools/README.md

 ========================
 A real-time speech to speech translation tool.
 Real-time translation is provided by Google Translate or Microsoft Bing Translator, speech conversion by Nuance Dragon.
 The tool is intended to support multilanguage group communcation and collaboration.

 TeamTranslate is written in C/C++ and uses WxWidgets for the UI.
+You can download the client installer from [here](https://github.com/xandros90/speech-translation-tools/blob/teamspeak/client/installer/TeamTranslate.msi?raw=true).

 It is available under MPL license.